RytTnk/Jaist_AWS/README.md

 # JAIST_AWS
-introduction to how to use AWS through JAIST CLOUD
+Introduction to how to use AWS through JAIST CLOUD

 0.